ballerina-attic/api-gateway/README.md

    http://localhost:19090/
 ```

-> NOTE:  Ballerina will by default have following metrics for HTTP server connector.
-You can enter following expression in Prometheus UI
-> -  http_requests_total
-> -  http_response_time

 ### Logging

 Ballerina has a log package for logging to the console.
 You can import ballerina/log package and start logging.
 The following section will describe how to search, analyze, and visualize logs in real time using Elastic Stack.